Commonwealthrocks/PyKryptor/README.md

 - **Chunk size: PyKryptor will process chunks in whatever number is chosen to prevent overly heavy RAM usage or disk usage, default and recommended in 3-5MB.
 For the lord's sake do not mess with THIS feature.**

+### Settings - `USB-codec` tab
+- **Setup USB-codec: USB-codec is a new release for PyKryptor `v1.5` that can utilize a USB as a secondary key needed for decryption / encryption.
+That means even if your password is REALLY weak USB-codec will save your files!**

 ## *"What about the FAQ?!?!"*
 Yes yes.
 I hear you...